markpatterson27/Group-Assignment-Create-A-GitHub-Pages-Website/.github/templates/pr_feedback.md

   (See [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for details on how to configure the correct publishing source.)
 activity2-success: Yay.
 Everyone in the team has added a file and made a commit.
 activity2-fail: |
   Not everyone has made a commit.
-The following team members have not added made a commit that adds a file:
+The following team members have not made a commit that adds a file:
   \${no-commit-members}

   <details>